 Productive Docker Commands for Intermediate Devs

 If you’ve already grasped the concept of docker and containers, you might want to look at some advanced features.
-We discuss various useful docker commands intended at increasing developers’ productivity in the following section.
+We discuss various useful docker commands intended to increase developers’ productivity in the following section.

 13. Adding Persistent Volumes for Containers

 So when we delete a container, all data associated with it are lost.
 Docker allows developers to create “volumes” that provide persistent storage for these data.
 Volumes are simply a mechanism that binds your container to a pre-defined space on your filesystem.

 $ docker create -it -v $(pwd):/var/www ubuntu:xenial bash